dirtyak/xios_snap/README.md

 masternode.conf
 </pre>
 - Restart the wallet one time to populate files and close it
-- Download the blockchain snapshot :
+- Download the blockchain snapshot : https://github.com/dirtyak/xios_snap/archive/master.zip
-- Copy all files to <pre>%APPDATA%/XIOS</pre>
+- Unzip and copy all files to <pre>%APPDATA%/XIOS</pre>
 - Restart the wallet